nclement/cs312-2016fall-inclass/Final/cs312_final_material.md

 You don't, it's just for clarity.

-One place we would HAVE to use it is the following, but if we just name the constructor constructor something else, we have no problem.
+One place we would HAVE to use it is the following, but if we just name the "name" parameters something else (like theName), we have no problem.

 ```java
 public class Student {